- Why TCI?

 - Links to other websites, contacting TCI about this policy, and changes to this policy

-Student information collected: To create a Student Subscription account, TCI requires a first name, last name, username, and password.
+Student information collected: To create a Student account, TCI requires a first name, last name, username, and password.
 Schools and districts may provide student emails as usernames.
 Parents, legal guardians, and students can view this information in a student’s account.
 The actual content of these fields is at the discretion of the teacher or administrator managing the account.
-Student passwords can only be reset within our subscription tool by a user authorized to manage that student account.
+Student passwords can only be reset within our Admin tool by a user authorized to manage that student account.
 Parents, legal guardians, and eligible students can contact the teacher or administrator managing the account to make any corrections.
-Within the Student Subscription, students may answer content-based questions, which include open-ended question prompts.
+Within the Application, students may answer content-based questions, which include open-ended question prompts.
 Students are never asked for personally identifiable information and should be instructed to never include such information in an open-ended question.

-FERPA: TCI provides schools and districts full access to their student information through our Teacher Subscription service and Subscription Management tool.
+FERPA: TCI provides schools and districts full access to their student information through our Application and Admin tool.
 Teachers can view their students’ information and download it at any time to a CSV file.
 All student accounts and content, including any grading information, are permanently deleted on June 30 each year as part of TCI’s annual student and class reset.
 It is the responsibility of schools and districts to export any student information such as points assigned for individual assessments, notebooks, and other content prior to that date.
 TCI does not maintain any student records.
-Parents and legal guardians can request deletion of student data prior to the June 30 reset by emailing a signed request to email@example.com.
+Parents and legal guardians can request deletion of student data prior to the June 30 reset by emailing a signed request to firstname.lastname@example.org.

 How it is used: The personal information that you provide to TCI may be stored, processed, and used by TCI as follows: